+March marks B Corp month, a time to shine a light on the businesses that are putting the planet and its people before profit.
 If ever there was an industry to come under scrutiny for its ethical practices, it’s the world of fashion.
 Mass consumerism has resulted in both exponential environmental damage and abusive labour practices.
-But while there is a movement towards systemic reform, how do we decipher which fashion brands are being transparent and actually taking their environmental and social responsibilities seriously?
-Simple.
-You just need to look for those that are Certified B Corporations, which means they’re putting the planet and its people before profit.
-Following the news that Chloé has been announced as the world’s first luxury fashion house to attain the certification, we bring you the trailblazing B Corp fashion brands leading the way.
+But there are a few key fashion brands that are being transparent and actually taking their environmental and social responsibilities seriously.
+Here, we bring you the pioneering B Corp fashion brands leading the way.

-We would all love to do our bit to shop in a more ethical, eco-friendly way, but sometimes it can be a minefield trying to decipher the truly sustainable brands from those who are guilty of greenwashing.
+When you’re trying to spot truly sustainable brands, there’s one label you need to look out for: B Corp Certification.
+We would all love to do our bit to shop in a more ethical, eco-friendly way, but sometimes it can be a minefield trying to decipher who’s actually doing their bit, and who’s simply guilty of greenwashing.
 Are their supply chains as transparent as they should be?
 Do they really incorporate sustainable practices at their core?
 Do they pay their workers a fair wage?
+That’s where the B Corp label comes in.

-There’s one eco-label, however, that lets you know immediately whether that business really is ethical: the B Corp Certification.
 Companies that are awarded B Corp status have committed to using their business to work towards a more inclusive and sustainable economy, as well as striving to reduce inequality, lower poverty levels and create a healthier working environment.
-It’s not easy to achieve the accreditation – since its launch in 2006, more than 100,000 businesses have signed up for the B Corp Impact Assessment, yet only 3,500 have been certified – making it all the more valuable.
+It’s not easy to achieve the accreditation – since its launch in 2006, more than 150,000 businesses have signed up for the B Corp Impact Assessment, yet only 6,000 have been certified – making it all the more valuable.

 More and more brands are now trying to find ways to make products with the planet’s long-term health in mind, looking at how they can reshape their supply chains and take action to create a positive impact.
 From luxury fashion houses to eco footwear brands and sustainably sourced jewellery, these are the certified B Corp fashion brands who are working hard to make a difference.